kevinrfoster/ecob2000_lab7/lab8_addendum.md

 for Lab 9.

 We do some more complicated coding now, in order to make later coding less complicated.
-It’s an investment. (so profitability depends on your personal discount rate)
+It’s an investment (so profitability depends on your personal discount rate).

 We want just 2 simple things: to standardize our data (all X-variables to have values just in \[0,1\] interval) and to split the data into a